ibm-cloud-docs/virtual-servers/vsi_migrate_classic_dctodc.md

 ## System rebuild method
 {: #vsi-migrate-system-rebuild-method}
-For this method, you are ordering a new virtual server and copying the data from the old to the new virtual server.
+For this method, you're ordering a new virtual server and copying the data from the old to the new virtual server.
 Copying the data is handled at the OS level, by using `scp`, `rsync`, `dd`, or another third-party tool.

 ### Evaluate your virtual server
 {: #vsi-migrate-evaluate-system-rebuild-method}